Tinamou: Flight

 Unlike the related ratites, tinamous can fly, though poorly and reluctantly, preferring to walk or run.
 When forced to take to the air, they do so only for short distances at high speed.
 Their small wings give them a high wing loading.
-They take off with rapid and noisy wing beats, until they have gained sufficient altitude, then glide while slipping sideways, with an occasional further burst of flapping.
-Due to their near lack of a tail to serve as rudder or counterweight, tinamous are notoriously poor at steering.
+They take off with rapid and noisy wing beats until they have gained sufficient altitude, then glide while slipping sideways, with an occasional further burst of flapping.
+Due to their near lack of a tail to serve as a rudder or counterweight, tinamous are notoriously poor at steering.
 They regularly crash into objects on attempting to take off, sometimes with fatal consequences.
 They rarely fly more than 150 m and typically do so downslope where the terrain allows.
-They land in an upright position with upstretched neck.
+They land in an upright position with an upstretched neck.
 Some species will land running.
 The brushland tinamou will perform a sharp 90° turn immediately before touching down.

 Roosting

 Although tinamous are diurnal, many species become less active in the middle of the day.
 They rest or feed during this period, while during the night they will cease all activity.
 They are wary of the dark; they roost at night and have been known to roost during solar eclipses.
 Roosting of the larger forest species, such as those in Tinamus, occurs in trees.
 They prefer horizontal branches approximately 2–5 m off the ground, choosing sites with good views and clear exits.
-In order to minimize the effort involved in ascending to their roosts, in hilly terrain they will access them from uphill and, when threatened, will fly downhill to gain more distance from the threat.
+In order to minimize the effort involved in ascending to their roosts, in hilly terrain, they will access them from uphill and, when threatened, will fly downhill to gain more distance from the threat.

 Tinamous prefer thick branches on which to roost as they do not clutch the branch with their toes, but rest on it with folded legs.
 They will reuse the same locations and avoid defecating nearby to avoid advertising the roost site to predators.
 The smaller forest species, along with the steppe tinamous, will roost on the ground, sometimes in the shelter of a bush.
 They will also use the same location repeatedly; known examples are the elegant crested and ornate tinamous.